• Skip to primary navigation

 • ×

-Home » Rice, Noodles, Potatoes » Vegetarian Congee – Quick & Heartwarming
+Home » Rice, Noodles, Potatoes » Vegetarian Congee Recipe

-Congee is a popular rice dish in the Philippines that is loved by everybody!
-It’s heartwarming, delicious, and great to eat for breakfast or on those days you feel sick or cold!
+This Vegetarian Congee Recipe is a popular rice dish in the Philippines that is loved by everybody!
+It's heartwarming, delicious, and great to eat for breakfast or on those days you feel sick or cold!

 delicious vegetarian porridge in a black bowl with boiled eggs, toasted garlic, and green onions

-Congee is a rice dish popular in Asian countries and is commonly served to children who feel sick because it’s so heartwarming- it brings comfort.
+Congee is a rice porridge dish popular in Asian countries and is commonly served to children who feel sick because it's so heartwarming- it is a comfort food.

-The consistency of Congee is sticky since many people use sticky rice.
-Some people use regular rice or even brown rice, but I found using brown rice didn’t get the sticky consistency as sticky rice.
+The consistency of Congee is sticky since many people use sticky rice grains.
+Some people use regular rice, jasmine rice, or even brown rice, but I found using brown rice didn't get the sticky consistency as sticky rice.

 And what makes it tastier are the spices that are included in the ingredients such as garlic, onion, shallots, ginger, turmeric, soy sauce, sesame oil, and the list can go on.